HussainAther/philosophy/causality/emergence.md

 We can represent proper cells with basins of attraction and chaotic attractors with coarse-grained generating partitions.
 These partitions of the system lead to Markov chains with a rigorous theoretical constraint for the propert definition of stable mental states.
 The mathematical techniques come from ergodic theory and symbolic dynamics.

 The emergence of metnal states from electroencephalogram (EEG) dynamics shows that data from subjects with EEG data from sporadic epileptic seizures can correlate with mental states of the seizures themselves.

-The data analytic procedure rests on ideas by Gaveau and Schulman, Froyland, and Deuflhard and Weber.
-It starts with a (for instance) 20-channel EEG recording, giving rise to a state space of dimension 20, which can be reduced to a lower number by restricting to principal components (PC).
-On the resulting low-dimensional state space, a homogeneous grid of cells is imposed in order to set up a Markov transition matrix T reflecting the EEG dynamics on a fine-grained auxiliary partition.

-The eigenvalues of T express relaxation time scales for the dynamics which can be ordered by size.
-Gaps between successive relaxation times indicate groupings referring to mental states defined by partitions of neural states of increasing refinement.
-The first group is often sufficient for the distinction of "target" mental states.

-The eigenvectors corresponding to the eigenvalues of T span an eigenvector space, in which the measured PC-compactified states form a simplex.
-For instance, three leading eigenvalues allow a representation of neural states in a two-dimensional eigenvector space which yields a 2-simpex with 3 vertices (a triangle).
-Classifying the measured neural states according to their distance from the vertices of the simplex then leads to three clusters of neural data.
-They can be coded and identified in the PC-state space, where the clusters appear as non-intersecting convex sets distinguishing one normal state and one seizure state (composed of two substates).

-Finally, the result of the partitioning can be inspected in the originally recorded time series to check whether mental states are reliably assigned to the correct episodes in the EEG dynamics.
-The study by Allefeld shows perfect agreement between the distinction of normal and epileptic states and the bipartition resulting from the spectral analysis of the neural transition matrix.

-Another EEG-segmentation algorithm that uses the recurrence structure of multivariate time series has been suggested by beim Graben and Hutt.
-Their recurrence structure analysis (RSA) partitions the state space into clusters of recurrent, and therefore, overlapping balls obtained from the recurrence plot of the dynamical system.
-Different choices of the radius r of the balls leads to potentially different segmentations of the time series from the corresponding partitions.
-An optimal choice of r, however, will ideally reflect the dwell times within metastable states and the transitions between metastable states.
-This can be described by a Markov chain with one distinguished transient state and other states representing the metastable states in the dynamics.
+Using a 20-channel EEG recording, we get a 20-dimension state space that we reduce to a lower number through principal component restrictions.
+We find a homogeneous grid of cells to set up a Markov transition matrix that reflects the EEG dynamics using fine-graned auxilary partition.
+Then, this matrix gives eigenvalues that characterize time scales for which the dynamics can be ordered by size.
+The eigenvectors span an eigenvector space such that the measure principal component states form a simplex.
+The three leading eigenvalue give a neural state repesentation that has a 2-simplex with three vertices, or a triangle.
+We can further classify neural states by distance frmo the vertices of the simplex to clusters of neural data.
+In the principal component state space, the clsuters appear as non-intersecting convex sets between mental states.
+We may alos use recurrence structure analysis to partition the state space into recurrent clusters such that they overlap from the recurrence plot of the dnyamical system.
+We figure out the metastable states and transitions between them using a Markov chain with one distinguished transient state and other states representing the metastable states in the dynamics.

 The deviation of a given contextual segmentation from the optimal segmentation can be assessed using a utility function whose maximization leads to a contextually emergent brain microstate